Bankole2000/portfolio/README.md

 # Simple Responsive Portfolio

+A simple website that I'm using as my portfolio for now.
+Built with `node-sass html 5 css 3` and a little `javascript`

 ## Issues

 1. **Node sass error**

 Compiling `.scss` files with `node-sass` using the following script in `package.json`